winklethakur/churn-api/README.md

 ---

-## Notes
+## 📌 Notes

-- Model is a `scikit-learn` Pipeline serialised with `pickle`, the same preprocessing steps used during training are automatically applied at inference time.
+- Model is a `scikit-learn` Pipeline serialised with `pickle` — the same preprocessing steps used during training are automatically applied at inference time.
 - Batch endpoint accepts up to **100 customers** per request.
 - CORS is enabled for all origins — suitable for frontend integration.

 ---

+*Built with ❤️ · IBM Telco Churn Dataset*